cooperbennett27/FrameByFrameAnimation/README.md

 // Play an animation
 anim.PlayAnim("Idle");

-// Play an animation with a callback (note that the callback only triggers when the animation completes; looping animations will never complete, and therefore won't trigger the callback) anim.PlayAnim("Attack", () => Debug.Log("Attack Finished"));
+// Play an animation with a callback anim.PlayAnim("Attack", () => Debug.Log("Attack Finished"));

+/*
+    Note that the callback only triggers when the animation completes.
+    Looping animations will never complete, and therefore won't trigger the callback.
+*/
 ```

 # Changelog